mikeogunmakin/brick-by-brick/README.md

-# 🧱 Brick by Brick
+# Journey to becoming a Renessanice Data Science (j2rds)

-A living repository of my journey in data science — built brick by brick.
+A living repository of my journey in data science
 Each folder or note represents a small step forward: skills stacked, concepts clarified, and experiments run.

 ## 🎯 Purpose